pwnderpants/homenet/README.md

 ### HTMX Integration

-The application is ready for HTMX functionality:
+The application demonstrates HTMX functionality with the Movie Board:

+- **Add Movies**: Form submission with HTMX to add movies to the list
+- **Delete Movies**: HTMX-powered delete functionality
-- Server-side rendering with Go templates
+- **Server-side rendering** with Go templates
-- Static file serving for CSS and JavaScript
+- **Static file serving** for CSS and JavaScript
-- Modular handler structure for easy HTMX endpoint addition
+- **Modular handler structure** for easy HTMX endpoint addition

 ### Dark Theme